Archive for the 'For Sellers' Category

 It’s one thing to compare apples to apples and oranges to oranges but when you have a pomegranate in an apple orchard it’s a little difficult to make good comparisons.

 I am VERY flexible when it comes to marketing choices.
-I usually list most houses for 6% or 5% depending on the amount of marketing that a buyer wants me to do.
-5% is mostly the MLS and a sign.
+I have different packages ranging from 4.5% to 7%.
+All the packages include great photos, good signage and extensive internet coverage.
 I do the same amount of support on the transaction management portion of it, and that is really where a real estate licensee’s value lies.

 Give me a call